Protein Powder Oatmeal (22g Protein)

 So to make creamy protein oatmeal, you need to increase your liquid ingredients.

-- Unsweetened almond milk or your favorite non-dairy milk, including oat milk, coconut, or soy milk.
+- Unsweetened Almond Milk or your favorite non-dairy milk, including oat milk, coconut, or soy milk.

 Stove Method

-In a small mixing bowl, whisk your protein powder oats, and salt.
+- In a small mixing bowl, whisk your protein powder, oats, and salt.
 Set aside.

-Then, in a non-stick saucepan, add water and almond milk and bring to a light boil.
+- Then, in a non-stick saucepan, add water and almond milk and bring to a light boil.
 Reduce to low heat.

-Cook for 2-3 minutes, stirring occasionally or until the liquid has almost totally evaporated and the oats start to soften.
+- Cook for 2-3 minutes, stirring occasionally or until the liquid has almost totally evaporated and the oats start to soften.

-Finally, stir, stop heat, cover, and set aside 2-3 minutes or until the oatmeal is creamy and thickened.
+- Finally, stir, stop heat, cover, and set aside 2-3 minutes or until the oatmeal is creamy and thickened.

-Remove from heat and stir in some optional ingredients like 1/4 cup mashed bananas, a tablespoon of peanut butter, or almond butter for flavor and extra plant-based proteins.
+- Remove from heat and stir in some optional ingredients like 1/4 cup mashed bananas, a tablespoon of peanut butter, or almond butter for flavor and extra plant-based proteins.

 Microwave Option

-In a microwave-safe bowl, stir the quick oat (quick oats cook better in the microwave than rolled oats), protein powder, and salt.
-Then, stir in liquid ingredients: almond milk and maple syrup.
+- In a microwave-safe bowl, stir the quick oat (quick oats cook better in the microwave than rolled oats), protein powder, and salt.

+- Microwave in bursts of 1 minute, stir and check the consistency.
+Stop when the texture is creamy, and the liquid has evaporated.
 It generally takes the same time as in a saucepan, 2 to 3 minutes.

+- Then, stir in the remaining ingredients.
+Cover and set aside 2 to 3 minutes.
 Note that microwave cooking time depends on the type of oats you use: quick oats cook faster and better in the microwave than old-fashioned oats.

 Serving Protein Oatmeal